Special Education FAQ

 - If you would like to talk to another parent of a student with an IEP, please reach out to the Special Education District Advisory Council (SEDAC) parent representative at your child’s school site.
 The Principal has that parent’s name and number.

 - SEDAC meetings are held each month and public comment is welcome.
-Here is a link to the meeting calendar.

 If at any time you have any concerns or questions, please contact the Special Education Department and request to speak with: